The links listed below provide a context for understanding map thefts

 'RBMS

-Security Committee' (missing book lists from the Rare Books and Manuscripts Section of the
+Security Committee' (see 'Listings of Missing and Stolen Library Materials', from the Rare Books and Manuscripts Section of the

 Association of College & Research Libraries - see also under 'Theft Reports' below)